Dark Legion Resurgence- REALLY Getting Started- Part 5

 The Necromutants and Centurion were always too big to nicely fit on a 25mm base, so they got 30mm bases and look much more comfortable.

-So now comes the painting part.
+Now comes the painting part.
 Unlike the metal Legionnaires, these guys are all the exact same pose (and they are probably my favorite plastic monopose miniatures EVER).
 I'm still not certain if they should get the same colors or if there should be a few groups with the same colors.
-This decision is still being weighed.
+This decision is still being debated.

-But what about the spooky ethereal Spike 5?
-It might be a thing once the rest of the spikes have been built up more...
+And what about the mysterious Spike 5?
+It might come to pass once the rest of the spikes have some more progress...

 Comments